Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Tulsa Stats and Trends

-- In Tulsa's eight games this year, it has three wins against the spread.
+- Tulsa has played eight games, with three wins against the spread.

 - The Golden Hurricane covered the spread in their only game when underdogs by 22.5 points or more.

-- The Golden Hurricane have turned the ball over 14 times, nine fewer times than the Bearcats have forced turnovers (23).
+- The Golden Hurricane have 14 giveaways this season, while the Bearcats have 23 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.